Hinduism in Sindh: Traditions

-Many Hindus – especially in Sindh's rural areas – follow the teachings of 14th-century Ramdevji, whose main temple (Shri Ramdev Pir temple) is in Tando Allahyar.
+Many Hindus – especially in Sindh's rural areas – follow the teachings of 14th-century Ramdev Pir, whose main temple (Shri Ramdev Pir temple) is in Tando Allahyar.
 A growing number of urban Hindu youth in Pakistan associate themselves with ISKCON.
+ISKCON also holds Rathyatra every year in Karachi since 2015.
 Other communities worship mother goddesses, their clan (or family) patrons.

-Many Hindus in Sindh revere Guru Nanak, the founder of Sikhism, along with the Hindu gods.
+Many Hindus in Sindh revere Guru Nanak, the founder of Sikhism and Sikh gurus, along with the Hindu gods.
 A large percentage of Sindhi Hindus consider themselves Nanakpanthi.
+Sri Chand who is the eldest son of Guru Nanak and founder of Udasi sect is also revered whose main shrine Sri Chand Darbar is in Thatta city.